chadeadams/SWGEnv/README.md

 * MakuluLinux - http://makululinux.com/
 * LinuxMint Debian Edition - http://www.linuxmint.com/download_lmde.php

-### Login info (This means create your useraccounts as below for a seamless install.)
+### Login info (This means create your useraccounts (in Linux and MySQL) as below for a seamless install.)
-#### If you do not use these, and you can chose other passwords, you will have to manually change.
-Do not do
+#### If you do not use these and you can chose other passwords than these for security, then you will have to manually change
-#### so unless you are experienced with the scripts and install process of Core3 and this script.
+#### settings in the evironment.
+Do not do so unless you are experienced with the scripts and install process of Core3 and
+#### this script.

+Default seamless values for use with this script.

 * username = swgemu
 * password = 123456
 * root pw = 12345678
+* MySQL User PW = 123456

 ### Predefined software selections